adamsteer/shortworkshops/kph-positions-qgis.md

 ![QGIS desktop](kph-positions-qgis-images/posiview-installed.jpg)

 Exit the plugin manager.

+## Configure PosiView for Kronprins Haakon

-Back in QGIS, click the 'Enable PosiView' icon.
+QGIS should now show a PosiView toolbar - it might be in a slightly different place on your window.
+Once found, click the 'Enable PosiView' icon.

 ![Enable posiview](kph-positions-qgis-images/enable-posiview.jpg)